STRATEGIC NARRATIVE INSIGHTS

 Here is why:

 1 - Developing a point of view makes you different.
 Different makes it easier for people to chose you.
 The stronger the contrast, the better.
 Choosing between Tacos or Ice Cream is easier than choosing between Ben & Jerry's vs. Haagen Dazs.

 2 - Legendary marketers market the POV first, not the product.
 As an example, I’ll serve you the overused but universal example of Steve Jobs with the 1984 commercial “Think Different”.
 It was not about the computer, but first, why you should get one: the freedom to create.

 3 - Before they can even consider buying your product or service, people have to believe in the opportunity that your product or service allows them to access.
 If you want people to buy bibles, first they have to be Christians.

-4 – Once people subscribe in the way you look at things, they are going to be interested in the solution (product/service) that you have for sale.
+4 - Once people subscribe to the way you look at things, they will be interested in the solution (product/service) you have for sale.

 5 - When someone has a point of view on your situation, they help you reframe it and clarify it.
 That’s when you start believing that this person must have a meaningful solution for you.